mrsaluja16/SeleniumProjects/README.md

-# SeleniumProjects
+# AutomationTestingProjects
-This Repository have examples related to Selenium
+This Repository have examples related to Selenium Automation and also Rest Asssured Automation.